NERSC/buildtest-nersc/tutorial.md

 2021-11-12T13:39:55 Pulling Image: docker:ubuntu:latest, status: READY
 ```

 The `buildtest path` command can be used to retrieve path to test, output, error file, etc...
-For this test we can fetch outputfile via
+For this test we can fetch output file via

 ```
 (buildtest) siddiq90@cori03> buildtest path -o shifter_pull